Jean Dolores Schmidt

-Jean Dolores Schmidt, B.V.M.
-(August 21, 1919 – October 9, 2025), better known as Sister Jean, was an American Religious Sister, a member of the Sisters of Charity of the Blessed Virgin Mary and chaplain for the Loyola Ramblers men's basketball team at Loyola University Chicago.
+Jean Dolores Schmidt, BVM (August 21, 1919 – October 9, 2025), better known as Sister Jean, was an American religious sister and a member of the Sisters of Charity of the Blessed Virgin Mary, as well as the chaplain for the Loyola Ramblers men's basketball team at Loyola University Chicago.

 Early life

-She was born Dolores Bertha Schmidt on August 21, 1919, in San Francisco, California, and raised in the Eureka Valley neighborhood.
+Jean Dolores Schmidt was born as Dolores Bertha Schmidt on August 21, 1919, in San Francisco, California, and raised in the Eureka Valley neighborhood.
 She first considered becoming a Religious Sister while she was in the third grade.
 As a student at St. Paul's High School, she played on the girls basketball team at a time the sport was beginning to be promoted for girls.
-After graduating from high school in 1937, she entered the Sisters of Charity of the Blessed Virgin Mary in Iowa and was received into their novitiate in 1938, being given the religious name of Sister Jean Dolores.
+After graduating from high school in 1937, she entered the Sisters of Charity of the Blessed Virgin Mary in Iowa and was received into their novitiate in 1938, being given the religious name Jean Dolores.
 In 1941, she returned to teach in California.
 Sister Jean completed her Bachelor of Arts at Mount St. Mary's College (now Mount St. Mary's University in Los Angeles) in 1949 and Master of Arts at Loyola University of Los Angeles (now Loyola Marymount University) in 1961.

 Career

-Sister Jean began her teaching career at St. Bernard School in Glassell Park, California, before moving in 1946 to St. Charles Borromeo School in North Hollywood, California.
-Several students from her teaching days at St. Charles later entered religious life, including Cardinal Roger Mahony, Fr.
-Thomas Rausch, S.J., and Sister Mary Milligan, RSHM.
+Sister Jean began teaching at St. Bernard School in Glassell Park, California, before she was sent to St. Charles Borromeo School in North Hollywood, California in 1946.
+Several students from her teaching days at St. Charles later entered religious life, including Roger Cardinal Mahony, Thomas Rausch, SJ, and Mary Milligan, RSHM.

-Sister Jean moved from California to teach at Mundelein College in Chicago in 1961.
+In 1961, Sister Jean was sent from California to teach at Mundelein College in Chicago.
 During the mid-1960s, she was active in the civil rights movement.

 In 1991, she began work at Loyola after a merger with Mundelein.
 Three years later, she became the team chaplain for the Ramblers men's basketball team.
 Providing a mix of spiritual and scouting support during her time with the team, she inspired her own bobblehead doll in 2011 and was honored with a "Sister Jean Day" on December 1, 2012.
 Loyola has also produced a "Sr. Jean Superfan" pin.

 In 2016, she was presented with an honorary doctorate from Loyola for 50 years of service to the university.